What Is a FICO Score?

 Consumers who have a short credit history or few accounts (four or less) on their credit reports might have a “thin credit file.”
 This is a term for consumers who don’t have enough information on their credit reports to generate a credit score, including with the FICO model.

 Over 60 million Americans have thin credit files, according to Experian.
 If you’re among that group, you could end up with a poor credit score or unable to be scored by FICO.
-It will also make it difficult to get approved for new credit, whether it’s a credit card or home loan.
+It can also make it difficult to get approved for new credit, whether it’s a credit card or home loan.
 And if you are approved, your thin credit file makes it more likely that you’ll get stuck with high interest rates that will make borrowing more expensive.